Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 Answer the questions on Gradescope.
 Write the **query** that solves each question.

-1. Fetch Boba Fet find the person and get the name.
+1. Fetch Boba Fet, get the name.
-1. Get Yoda name, height, and eye color.
+1. Get Yoda's name, height, and eye color.
-1. Get Obi-Wan Kenobi include the name and name of the homeworld.
+1. Get Obi-Wan Kenobi, include the name and name of the homeworld.
-1. Get the totalCount of allSpecies.
+1. Get the total count of all species.
 1. Get the name of all vehicles.
-1. List all of Lukes vehicles.
+1. List all of Lukes's vehicles.
 1. List the name of all of Vaders starships including the maxAtmospheringSpeed.
-1. Get both R2-D2 and C-3PO's names and eye color.
+1. Get both R2-D2 and C-3PO's names and eye colors.
 Use a single query to get both characters!
 1. Get the name of Han and Chewbacca's homeworld.
 Use a single query to get the names of both worlds.
-1. List the title of all films with Leia, include the title and director.
+1. List the title of all films with Leia, including the title and director.

 <!-- > -->